simon-ritchie/apysc/docs_src/source/sprite_num_children.md

 ## Basic usage

-The `num_children` property will return the number of children (`Int` value).
+The `num_children` property returns the number of children (`Int` value).
 You can use it for the calculation, for instance, coordinates calculation.

-The following example will append a new rectangle when you click the sprite (rectangle) instance.
-A new rectangle x-coordinate will be determined by the `num_children` property.
-The current `num_children` property value will be also displayed to the browser console when you click a rectangle (please press the F12 key).
+The following example appends a new rectangle when you click the sprite (rectangle) instance.
+The `num_children` property determines a new rectangle x-coordinate.
+This code also displays the current `num_children` property value to the browser console when clicking a rectangle (please press the F12 key).

 ```py
 # runnable